NATIONAL JOE DAY

 The Coca-Cola Company officially submits Coke as a registered trademark.

 The MGM musical Singin’ in the Rain premieres in New York City.
-Gene Kelly plays opposite Debbie Reynolds in the film about a production company and cast transitioning into the world of talkies.
+Gene Kelly and Stanley Donen directed the romantic comedy.
+Gene Kelly plays opposite Debbie Reynolds in a film about a production company and cast transitioning into the world of talkies.

 NASA launches Mariner 7 on its mission to study the atmosphere and surface of Mars.
 Five days earlier, Mariner 6 launched with the same mission.
 However, Mariner 7 would successfully return usable data five months later.